Augustana's six residence halls provide students with a rich community experience with support networks, creative programs and social activities.

 Student Room Furnishings

-While student rooms also vary a great deal across campus, basic furnishings are standard to each area.
-In your room, you will certainly find:
+While student rooms vary across campus, basic furnishings are standard to each area.
+In your room, you will find:

 - Limited parking is available on campus.
 Parking permits are distributed by seniority, on a first-come, first-served basis for all students.
 Please pay attention to all city, Augustana, and community signs when parking adjacent to campus.
 Contact Campus Safety at (605) 274-4014 for more information regarding parking and permits.